The Best Turntable Cartridges

 What is a turntable cartridge?

-A turntable cartridge is a device that holds the stylus and converts the mechanical vibrations from the record grooves into electrical signals.
+A turntable cartridge is a device that holds the stylus (needle) and converts the mechanical vibrations from the record grooves into electrical signals.

-What are the different types of turntable cartridges?
+What types of turntable cartridges are available?

 How do I install a turntable cartridge?